2018 Nissan Frontier King Cab

 - Roof-mounted supplemental curtain side-impact airbags with rollover sensors can protect the heads of outboard occupants in front and rear.

 Which isn't to say the Frontier doesn't have its high points.
 Topping that list is the rugged Pro-4X model, which has a well-earned reputation for being a rather stout and reliable off-roader.
-The available Desert Runner model offers many of the same rugged styling cues, but is strictly two-wheel drive.
+The available Desert Runner model offers many of the same rugged styling cues, but it is strictly two-wheel-drive.

-EPA fuel economy estimates range from 21 mpg combined (19 city/23 highway) for the 2.5-liter four-cylinder mated to a five-speed manual transmission and two-wheel drive, to 17 mpg combined (15 city/21 highway) for the 4.0-liter V6-automatic transmission combo with four-wheel drive.
-To put those numbers in perspective, several competitors manage to wring more miles out of a gallon of gas.
+EPA fuel economy estimates range from 21 mpg combined (19 city/23 highway) for the 2.5-liter four-cylinder mated to a five-speed manual transmission and two-wheel drive to 17 mpg combined (15 city/21 highway) for the 4.0-liter V6-automatic transmission combo with four-wheel drive.
+To put those numbers in perspective, a Honda Ridgeline with the V6 and 4WD gets 21 mpg combined.

 As for other downsides, it bears noting that the Frontier feels somewhat unrefined with on-road handling and steering, which don't inspire a great deal of confidence.
 Somewhat counterintuitively, the Frontier's ride quality is actually quite good.

-Both extended cab (a.k.a.
-King Cab) and crew cab body styles are offered, but legroom is in notably short supply even in the crew cab's backseats.
-Limited seat and steering wheel adjustability may also make it difficult for some drivers to find an ideal driving position.
+Both extended cab (aka King Cab) and crew-cab body styles are offered, but legroom is in notably short supply even in the crew cab's back seats.
+Limited seat and steering wheel adjustability could also make it difficult for some drivers to find an ideal driving position.

-Ultimately, while the 2017 Nissan Frontier may not be leading the pack of midsize pickups, it remains a viable alternative to newer models, primarily in its rugged off-road-oriented Pro-4X trim level, which has more than enough guts to make Rocky Balboa proud.
+Today's Frontier will get a significant overhaul for next year, placing it more inline with the comfort and modern touches available in its rivals.
+Those seeking a solid utility truck or off-road adventure machine may find great deals as the current model nears the end of its cycle.
+So while the 2018 Nissan Frontier might not lead the pack of midsize pickups, it remains a viable alternative to newer models, primarily in its rugged off-road-oriented Pro-4X trim level, which has more than enough guts to make Rocky Balboa proud.

 Edmunds Expert Reviews

-Edmunds experts have compiled a robust series of ratings and reviews for the 2017 Nissan Frontier King Cab and all model years in our database.
-Our rich analysis includes expert reviews and recommendations for the 2017 Frontier King Cab featuring deep dives into trim levels including S, SV, SV w/Prod.
-End 02/17, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
-Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2017 Nissan Frontier King Cab here.
+Edmunds experts have compiled a robust series of ratings and reviews for the 2018 Nissan Frontier King Cab and all model years in our database.
+Our rich analysis includes expert reviews and recommendations for the 2018 Frontier King Cab featuring deep dives into trim levels including S, SV, PRO-4X, etc. with careful analysis around pricing, features, performance, mpg, safety, interior, and driving and performance.
+Edmunds also offers expert ratings, road test and performance data, long-term road tests, first-drive reviews, video reviews and more.Read our full review of the 2018 Nissan Frontier King Cab here.

 Our Review Process